-- have a keen understanding of moral issues and recognise the difference between right and wrong.
-Wren students will be supported in speaking up for what they believe to be right.
+- Have a keen understanding of moral issues and recognise the difference between right and wrong.
+Wren students will be supported in speaking up for what is right.

-- feel valued, confident and secure as members of the Academy community.
+- Know that they are valued, confident and secure as members of the Academy community.

-- be unique individuals, willing to express themselves and articulate in doing so.
+- Be unique individuals, willing to express themselves with humility.

-- be socially adept and confident in conversation.
+- Be articulate, socially adept and confident in conversation.

 Some other key attributes of the Academy: